Note

-To enhance the information that appears in the views in Microsoft Dynamics 365 Commerce POS, you can add custom controls.
+To enhance the information that appears in the views in Microsoft Dynamics 365 Commerce POS, add custom controls.
 A custom control lets you add your own custom information to the existing POS views.
-Custom controls can be implemented by using the POS extension framework.
+Use the POS extension framework to implement custom controls.

-In Cart view, you can add custom controls by using the POS screen layout designer.
-In this case, you can drag a custom control to a location of your choice, and you can also set the height and width of the control.
-You then write the extension logic in the extension project.
+In Cart view, add custom controls by using the POS screen layout designer.
+Drag a custom control to a location of your choice, and set the height and width of the control.
+Then, write the extension logic in the extension project.

 For example, in the following illustration, three custom controls were added by using the screen layout designer.